AidData

-AidData is a research and innovation lab located at the College of William & Mary that seeks to make development finance more transparent, accountable, and effective.
-The AidData website provides access to development finance activity records from most official aid donors.
-The AidData portal provides access to development finance activities from 1945 to the present from 95 donor agencies.
-In addition, the AidData program works on other projects that make it easier to access and analyze aid information, such as the World Bank Institute's Mapping for Results Initiative and the Development Loop application.
+AidData is an Aid Transparency, International Development, and Geocoding research institute formed on March 23, 2009.
+Its headquarters are in Williamsburg, Virginia, at the College of William & Mary.
+Its website provides access to development finance records from most official aid donors.
+AidData is led by Brad Parks, a research professor at William & Mary.

 History

 AidData was formed in 2009 as a partnership between Brigham Young University (BYU), the College of William and Mary, and Development Gateway.
 The organization was formed through the merger of two prior initiatives: Project-Level Aid (PLAID) and Accessible Information on Development Activities (AiDA).
 PLAID, conceived in 2003, was a joint effort between BYU and William and Mary to provide data on foreign aid.
 AiDA was established in 2001 by Development Gateway to serve as a registry of aid activities to improve aid transparency and coordination.
 The organization released their searchable data portal of one million past and present development finance activities from over 90 funding agencies.

-In 2016, the members of the AidData partnership came to an agreement that AidData would function moving forward as a stand-alone development research and innovation lab at the College of William and Mary.
-AidData maintains strong working relationships with their co-founders Development Gateway and Brigham Young University, and these organizations continue to support and contribute to AidData's work, including as members of the AidData Center for Development Policy.
+In 2016, the members of the AidData partnership agreed that AidData would function as a stand-alone development research and innovation lab at the College of William and Mary moving forward.
+AidData still maintains contact with their co-founders Development Gateway and Brigham Young University, and these organizations continue to contribute to AidData's work, including as members of the AidData Center for Development Policy.